sifosifo/HeatPump/README.md

 - When serial port is not connected to PC, AVR restarts after pump check

 Missing features:
-- thermostat (activate heat pump at some temperature in tank and deactivate it once that reaches desired temperature)
-- Short cycling protection - avoid shorter on or off times than 10 minutes
 - check if temperature sensors are ok
 - check if flow meters/circulating pumps are ok